lightning/bolts/02-peer-protocol.md

 node will accept.

-`max_htlc_value_in_flight_msat` is a cap on total value of outstanding HTLCs, which allows a node to limit its exposure to HTLCs; similarly, `max_accepted_htlcs` limits the number of outstanding HTLCs the other node can offer.
+`max_htlc_value_in_flight_msat` is a cap on total value of outstanding HTLCs offered by the remote node, which allows the local node to limit its exposure to HTLCs; similarly, `max_accepted_htlcs` limits the number of outstanding HTLCs the remote node can offer.

 `feerate_per_kw` indicates the initial fee rate in satoshi per 1000-weight (i.e. 1/4 the more normally-used 'satoshi per 1000 vbytes') that this